bacalhau-seco/bacalhau-seco/README.md

-Hello!
+Hello! 😀

 Im currently learning python and i will release an open source text based RPG im making.

-I also use arch as my daily driver because it has veery good performance and its very custumizable.
+I also use arch linux as my daily driver because it has veery good performance and its very custumizable.

 <div align="center">
   <a href="https://github.com/bacalhau-seco">